judev/php-htmltruncator/README.md

 During the truncation process the HTML will be loaded into a DOMDocument.
 This can be relatively slow and memory hungry, so you may want to cache the truncated output.

+The [intl](http://php.net/intl) and [mbstring](http://php.net/mbstring) extensions are highly recommended to make truncation of international text more predictable.

 How to use it
 -------------